michaldziuba03/code-samples/README.md

 - I also treat written guides as my personal (but public) notes.

 ### Project challenges
+- I don't have any serious content creation experience
 - It's hard to write/talk about technical stuff in foreign language
 - It's hard to write/talk about technical stuff at all :)
 - It's really time consuming (doing research,  writing code, planning article and video, recording video)